Dionne-Stratton/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

 1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.

+    Provides access to the match object.
+If it is provided with no arguments, it returns the closest match in the component or its parents.
+A primary use case would be to construct nested paths.

-1. How would you explain form validation to someone who has never programmed before?
+2. How would you explain form validation to someone who has never programmed before?

+Form validation in React allows an error message to be displayed if the user has not correctly filled out the form with the expected type of input.
+Ex. checking that the password typed in meets certain minimums like  length.

-1. In 1-2 sentences, define end to end testing.
+3. In 1-2 sentences, define end to end testing.

+End to end testing (E2E testing) refers to a software testing method that involves testing an application's workflow from beginning to end. ...
+Usually, E2E testing is executed after functional and system testing is complete.

 ## Instructions